bhanuarora05/eBay-Search-Android-App/README.md

 development.
 *  Build a good-looking Android app.
 *  Learn the essentials of Google’s Material design rules for designing Android apps
-*  Learn to use the Google Maps APIs and Android SDK.
-*  Get familiar with third party libraries like Picasso, Glide and Volley.
+*  Get familiar with third party libraries like Picasso and Volley.

 # Description
 Develop an Android application, which allows users to search for the products on eBay, look at information